katzfuss-group/GPvecchia/README.md

 ```
 --->

-This package can be installed directly from Github by running
+This package can be installed directly from CRAN by running
+'''{r}
+install.packages("GPvecchia")
+'''

+OMP library is required for the package to run fast.
+Mac OS users, where OMP has not been supported for a while could consult [this page](https://stackoverflow.com/questions/43555410/enable-openmp-support-in-clang-in-mac-os-x-sierra-mojave)

+Alternatively, the package can be installed using the github source.
+This can be done either by using `devtools`
 ```{r}
 devtools::install_github("katzfuss-group/GPvecchia")
 ```
-Alternatively, one can download the repository and then build the package manually:
+or by downloading the repository and then building the package manually:
 ```{bash}
 R CMD build GPvecchia
 R CMD INSTALL GPvecchia_0.1_0.tar.gz